TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 • One-to-one consent required by most carriers — regardless of the FCC rule being vacated

-• Campaign use case must match consent — you cannot use a mortgage consent list to send insurance texts
+• Campaign use case must match consent — mortgage consent does not authorize insurance texts

 • Throughput limits based on your trust score and campaign registration

-If you are using text messaging as part of your lead outreach, register your campaigns properly through the TCR.
-Unregistered traffic gets filtered aggressively, and carrier violations can result in your numbers being permanently blocked.
+Register your campaigns through the TCR before sending.
+Unregistered traffic gets filtered aggressively, and violations can result in your numbers being permanently blocked.

-1. Verify that the lead vendor provides documentation of SMS consent (not just phone consent)
+1. Verify the vendor provides SMS-specific consent documentation

 DNC Compliance: The Non-Negotiable Baseline